devicefuture/atto/docs/frombasic.md

 [Guide](/index.md) 🢒 **I've played with BASIC before**

-If you've used BASIC before, then atto will be very familiar to you. atto is a BASIC-like language — atto is essentially BASIC, but with a few modern features added in.
+If you've used BASIC before, then atto will be very familiar to you. atto is a BASIC-like language — which means it's essentially BASIC, but with a few modern features added in.

 Try running the infamous `Hello, world!` program to see what we mean by it being familiar: